 GSB: The Cascadia Region (Vancouver-Portland) certainly has greenness in its DNA so it makes sense an idea like the Alliance would take shape there.
 Did you get all of the teams in that region in from the start?

-Scott Jenkins, Co-Founder and current Board Chairman of the Green Sports Alliance and General Manager of the New Atlanta Stadium (future home of the Falcons and yet-to-be-named MLS team)
+Scott Jenkins, Co-Founder and current Board Chairman of the Green Sports Alliance and General Manager of the New Atlanta Stadium, future home of the Falcons and Atlanta United (Photo credit: Green Sports Alliance)

 GSB: So how did you formalize things?